What Is A Breast Reduction?

 “Dr. Paige C. Holt was the most amazing doctor!!
 I can’t say enough positive feedback for her and her staff.
 From the first appointment to the last I have been treated like their only patient.
 From having her private cell number to call at any time day or night was above and beyond.
 She even took my call on Christmas night!!
 I had both a breast reduction and a tummy tuck at the same time. – RealSelf Patient“

 For those who do not work within a strenuous environment, they may return to work after one week, however, full healing from the surgery requires upwards of 4-6 weeks.
 Swelling and bruising will also occur immediately after surgery, with the swelling lasting upwards of 3 to 4 months.
 Patients will also be required to sleep in a manner that alleviates pressure from the treated area, and normal personal care activities like bathing and dressing will require the assistance of another individual during the early days of recovery.

-Negatives of the procedure to consider are increased chance of complications with breast-feeding if a person decides to get pregnant post-surgery, as well as the possibility of decreased sensitivity in the nipples and areolas.
-The best candidates for the procedure are non-smokers and those who are at and maintaining a healthy weight range, helping to ensure the longest lasting results.
+Negatives of the procedure to consider are increased the chance of complications with breastfeeding if a person decides to get pregnant post-surgery, as well as the possibility of decreased sensitivity in the nipples and areolas.